aydanthompson/sailwind-smart-lanterns/README.md

 Features:
 •  Automatically turns all lanterns on/off based on the start and stop times set in the configuration file
 •  When lanterns use up their candle, they are automatically restocked from any sealed lantern crate you have.
+•  When lanterns use up their oil, they are automatically restocked from any oil bottles laying around/in crates/in your inventory.

 Compatibility:
 • No known compatibility issues.